Planting and Growing Potatoes in Alabama

 When to Plant Strawberries in Alabama

 Before you start planting strawberry plants, it’s important to check their hardiness zone.
 Strawberries are a perennial plant that can be grown year round in zones 5-9.
 For zones 4 & 10, strawberries are considered an annual plant which means they must be replanted each year.
-Check out this list of states with their corresponding strawberry hardiness zone!
-Alabama is Zone 7.
+Alabama is Zone 7 and is an excellent location to grow strawberries.

-In this blog post, we’ll look at the strawberry planting zone and how to successfully plant strawberries.
-We will also discuss what causes frost and why it is important to protect your plants from frost.
+In this blog post, we’ll look at how to successfully plant and care for strawberries.
+We will also discuss diseases, pest and why it is important to protect your plants from frost.

-What type of soil should I use when planting my berries?
+What type of soil should I use when planting my strawberries?

 How to Plant Strawberry Plants?